-We sat down with Mark, our Market Leader in Commercial and Hospitality Design, to learn more about the amenity trends that are up and coming, and how he stays ahead of the game when it comes to design.
+We sat down with Mark, our Director of Commercial and Hospitality Design, to learn more about the amenity trends that are up and coming, and how he stays ahead of the game when it comes to design.
 Here are five aspects Mark utilizes to impact student housing amenities:

 1. REDEFINING WALLS

 Student housing is ever-changing, and the walls should be too.
 It’s the idea of flexibility and transparency allows the architecture to adapt over time.
 A wall doesn’t need to be just a straight and true wall locked down to one use, but might rather be playful and expressive of the interior style or of the exterior landscape.
 A partition can serve much more purpose than simply separating rooms, but also affect sound, light, color and form.
 Utilizing roll-up doors, horizontal bi-folds, walls that turn or can “disappear” to create transparency to the outdoors are some ways to make sure the space is as flexible as a student’s lifestyle is.
 The walls can be used to physically hang things up for collaboration or as a projection screen for a movie night or gaming marathon.
 A wall can also create architecture as art and engage the residents’ as a new and creative form.